Complain about media

 Introduction

-Irish television channels, newspapers and online newspapers mainly run without state interference or censorship.
-Instead, licensed media companies agree to follow codes of practice on how they should behave, and give guidelines on what they should and should not publish or broadcast.
+Irish television channels, radio, newspapers, online newspapers and video on-demand (streaming) services mainly run without state interference or censorship.
+Instead, licensed media companies agree to follow codes of practice on how they should behave.
+These codes of practice give guidelines on what they should and should not publish or broadcast.

-This page explains what you can do if you want to complain about a television broadcast, a newspaper article or a piece of journalism that is published online.
+This page explains your options if you want to complain about a television, radio or video on-demand broadcast, or a newspaper article or a piece of journalism published online.

-The Broadcast Authority of Ireland (BAI) is the independent body that oversees television and radio broadcasts in Ireland.
-On 15 March 2023, Coimisiún na Meán (this means the media commission) replaced the BAI as the media regulator for online safety, television broadcasting and video on-demand services.
+On 15 March 2023, Coimisiún na Meán (this means the media commission) replaced the Broadcast Authority of Ireland (BAI) as the media regulator for online safety, radio broadcasting, television broadcasting and video on-demand services.

 The Press Council is the independent body that oversees news publications.
-The BAI and the Press Ombudsman can investigate complaints and decide if the media company involved has breached the code of practice.
+Coimisiún na Meán and the Press Ombudsman can investigate complaints and decide if the media company involved has breached a code of practice.

 Freedom of expression is protected in the Irish Constitution.
 This is the right to freely express your convictions and opinions.
 However, Ireland also has censorship laws, which restrict freedom of expression in certain circumstances.
 You can find out more about censorship in Ireland.